 Travessa da Corda’s name is related to the kind of trade that was concentrated around it.
-During early 20th century, fishermen and workers would be braiding rope and cordage at the open square in front of the Lin Kai Temple.
+During the early 20th century, fishermen and workers would be braiding rope and cordage at the open square in front of the Lin Kai Temple.
 This is because many neighboring residents of Travessa da Corda and its surroundings were rope-braiders.
-In the olden days, the products weretaken to boat equipment shops and general merchandise stores at the St. Lawrence district for sale.
+In the olden days, the products were taken to boat equipment shops and general merchandise stores at the St. Lawrence district for sale.

 Nowadays, the area maintains looking like a traditional road.
 This is where people can get a sense of how it was back in the old days of Macau during the fishing and the rope-building era especially in the front of the Lin Kai Temple.
 With time, the streets of Travessa da Corda is now scattered with shops and always filled with people.
 The main attractions of the streets are now are the Cinema Alegria, the Workers’ Children Secondary School for the primary section, and the well-known Lin Kai Temple, which is also located here.